MLenngren/iban-validation/README.md

 # IBAN Validator
 Validates an IBAN that is in the IBAN register at 3.1 below, as such any experimental IBAN's do not validate since we do not have those in the ibanRegisterInfo list which is used to verify the length of the IBAN.

+The console/docker will return "validated" or "not validated" depending on if the IBAN has been validated

+The service will return the IBAN requested and the "validated" set to 0 or 1

+  {
+    "iban": "BE71096123456769",
+    "validated": 1
+  }

 ## How to use

 ### As console / docker